ingestly/ingestly-client-javascript/README.md

 #### Configuration

 1. Open `./dist/page_code.js`
-2. Change configuration variables between line 7 and 12:
+2. Change configuration variables between line 7 and 33:
     - endpoint : a hostname of Ingestly Endpoint you provisioned.
     - apiKey : an API key for the endpoint.
 This value must be listed as `true` in Fastly's Custom VCL for Ingestly.
     - eventName : the SDK dispatches a recurring event based on a timing of requestAnimationFrame.
 You can specify a name of this event.
     - eventFrequency : the recurring event is throttled by this interval in millisecond.
 Set a small number if you want to make the SDK sensitive.
     - prefix : used for defining a key name of localStorage and Cookie.
-    - cookieDomain : a domain name of your website. (generally you should remove a sub-domain to use the cookie across sites under the same domain name.)
 3. Save the file.

 #### Place .js files